 Therefore it is important to consider what is a website from a usability perspective – that is if a collection of web pages provide a common use, such as a VLE module or course section, this could be considered a separate website.
 Websites consist of site-wide elements, such as design aspects and interactive controls, as well as informative content on each page.

 So who is responsible for the accessibility of a website?

-Web Accessibility conformance is measured by evaluating whole web pages or complete process.
-According the W3C WCAG2.1 standard, a website can only say it meets an accessibility standard if an appropriate sample of pages and processes have been tested as complaint.
+Web Accessibility conformance is measured by evaluating whole web pages or complete processes.
+According the W3C WCAG2.1 standard, a website can only say it meets an accessibility standard if an appropriate sample of pages and processes have been tested as compliant.

-If a website consists of a collection of web pages, it can be difficult to say who is responsible for the accessibility of the site as a whole let along each page.
-There are many different elements that make up each page, each of which can impact the sites overall accessibility.
+If a website consists of a collection of web pages, it can be difficult to say who is responsible for the accessibility of the site as a whole let alone each page.
+There are many different elements that make up each page, each of which can impact the site’s overall accessibility.
 A web page can be broken down into its design, interactive controls and informative content.

 - Design defines aspects such as colours, font style and font size.
 This would usually be created by a designer and overseen by teams such as marketing and communication.